XUHUAKing/CDR-download-scripts/README.md

-# LDR Converter
+# CDR Converter
-We provide the python script to convert the dataset proposed in _A Labeled and Diverse Real-World Reflection Removal Benchmark (LDR)_ based on different options.
+We provide the python script to convert the dataset proposed in _CDR: A Categorized and Diverse Real-World Reflection Removal Dataset_ based on different options.

 ## Setup
 The script requires Python 3.5+.